Marion Shilling: Biography

 Marion Helen Schilling was born in Denver, Colorado in 1910.

 Her family moved to St. Louis when she was young.
 She graduated from Central High School there in 1928.
 She started her acting career as a stage actress, starring in stage plays such as Miss Lulu Betts and Mrs. Wiggs of the Cabbage Patch.
 While playing in Dracula on stage with Bela Lugosi, she developed a blood-curdling scream so effective, when she was working in Hollywood, she was asked to dub screams for Constance Bennett and Shilling's idol Pola Negri.
 In 1929 she received her first screen role in Wise Girls.
 Shilling had good memories of her director E. Mason Hopper when interviewed in the 90's.
 "I can still remember some of his early suggestions.
 'Keep your head above the tide.'
 'Be on your toes.'
 'Hold your head high.'
 'Act like the queen of the studio.'
 Those were wonderful words to a new, green girl numbed by all that was suddenly happening to her."
 After a couple of roles in other films, she starred opposite William Powell in the 1930 crime drama Shadow of the Law.
 That movie springboarded her into roles as a B-movie heroine.

 In 1931 she was one of thirteen girls selected as "WAMPAS Baby Stars", a list that included future Hollywood star Marian Marsh.
 From 1930 to 1936 she starred in forty two films, mostly westerns or mysteries.
 She often starred opposite Tom Keene and Guinn "Big Boy" Williams.
-In the 1934 film serial, The Red Rider, she starred opposite early western film legend Buck Jones, with a supporting cast that included William Desmond and football legend Jim Thorpe.
+In the 1934 film serial, The Red Rider, she starred opposite early western film actor Buck Jones, with a supporting cast that included William Desmond and football player Jim Thorpe.